FusionAuth/fusionauth-example-scripts/README.md

 ## Setup

-Update `fulluserdownload.sh` with your API key.
+Update `fulluserdownload.sh` with your API key and your FusionAuth instance hostname.

 ## Usage